 We are operating at reduced capacity due to COVID-19 Alert Level Three restrictions.
 Please only call our 0800 number if someone is at serious risk of harm or has been seriously injured, become seriously ill, or died as a result of work.

 For other notifications please complete our online forms at Notify WorkSafe.

 The family of a Taiwanese tourist who drowned on a recreational SCUBA dive at Hahei in November 2014 will receive $70,000 in reparations.

 Waikato diving operator, Cathedral Cove Dive Limited (CCDL) and its director Russell Cochrane had earlier pleaded guilty to three charges under the Health and Safety in Employment Act 1992 (HSE) for failing to keep the victim safe.
 A reserved sentencing decision was released by the Hamilton District Court today.
 No fine was imposed.

-On 4 November 2014, the victim was left to swim unsupervised while wearing scuba equipment selected by Cochrane- she swam out of the enclosed bay where the dive was taking place, exhausted her air supply and was later found hours later floating face down in the water.
+On 4 November 2014, the victim was left to swim unsupervised while wearing scuba equipment selected by Cochrane- she swam out of the enclosed bay where the dive was taking place, exhausted her air supply and was found hours later floating face down in the water.

 Aside from inadequate supervision, she was fitted with a buoyancy compensator device (BCD) which was too large which made it far more difficult for her to lift her head out of the water to breathe.